SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Spectral analysis

 The pEW and velocity evolution of the C\,{\sc ii} $\lambda$7231--7236 line doublet is markedly different.
-Initially the line is even stronger than He\,{\sc i} $\lambda$5876, which despite the large uncertainty of the pEW measurement (the line is barely resolved in the LT/SPRAT spectrum) is also apparent in the spectral sequence shown in Fig.~\ref{fig:line_evolution}.
+Initially the line is possibly even stronger than He\,{\sc i} $\lambda$5876, which despite the large uncertainty of the pEW measurement (the line is barely resolved in the LT/SPRAT spectrum) is also apparent in the spectral sequence shown in Fig.~\ref{fig:line_evolution}.
 Subsequently, the line strength of C\,{\sc ii} decreases and by the time of the NOT spectrum at +71 days, it is impossible to say whether the C\,{\sc ii} $\lambda$7231--7236 line is still present or not with a pEW and line velocity consistent with zero.
 As discussed previously, a similar behavior is observed in all C lines we observe.
-Additionally, the line velocity of C\,{\sc ii} $\lambda$7231--7236 is consistently lower ($\sim$1700 km s$^{-1}$) than that of He\,{\sc i} $\lambda$5876, in particular at +8 days with a velocity of $\sim$600 km s$^{-1}$.
+Additionally, the line velocity of C\,{\sc ii} $\lambda$7231--7236 is consistently lower than that of He\,{\sc i} $\lambda$5876 by $\sim$1700 km s$^{-1}$, which is especially noticeable in the early spectra.

 C\,{\sc ii} emission lines are not commonly observed in SNe Ibn, but as discussed earlier they featured in early spectra of SN\,2011hw.
 Additionally, an early spectrum of PS1-12sk \citep{sanders2013} showed intermediate-width ($\sim$2000 km s$^{-1}$) C\,{\sc ii}, and broad C\,{\sc ii} (possibly merged with He\,{\sc i} $\lambda$7281) was observed in LSQ13ccw \citep{pastorello2015VI}.
 Interestingly, both SN\,2011hw and PS1-12sk are considered outliers in the SN Ibn subclass based on photometric evolution and host galaxy properties, respectively, and both showed H$\alpha$ as well.
 In Fig.~\ref{fig:12sk_comparison} we show early spectra of SN\,2011hw and PS1-12sk compared to spectra of SN\,2020bqj at similar epochs, as well as the prototypical Type Ibn SN\,2006jc \citep{foley2007}.
 Phases are relative to estimated explosion epochs.
 As with SN\,2011hw (Sect.~\ref{sec:photom_plateau}), the explosion epochs of SN\,2006jc and PS1-12sk are poorly constrained.
 For PS1-12sk we adopt the estimated explosion epoch of MJD = 55992$\pm$5 from \citet{hosseinzadeh2017}, and for SN\,2006jc we adopt as explosion epoch MJD = 54004, halfway between last non-detection and the estimated peak epoch of MJD = 54008 from \citet{hosseinzadeh2017}.